 Many of us may have a bit of an exhibitionist streak running through us.
 This doesn’t necessarily mean you want to put on a trench coat and wait for the perfect moment to expose yourself to a room full of unsuspecting people.
 It can be much more subtle.
 Ladies, perhaps you’ve worn something that accentuates your sexy curves, reveals a bit of cleavage, or is in someway more revealing than you might wear in your day-to-day life.

-Considering my photo above, there are circumstances where I could be wearing far less and it would be seen as more socially acceptable.
+Considering my photo below, there are circumstances where I could be wearing far less and it would be seen as more socially acceptable.
 If I were at the beach, shooting hoops at the park with no shirt on, or at the pool getting in a swimming workout; I would be revealing much more than is shown in this photo.
-Yet, this image on WordPress feels a bit provocative with a flair of exhibitionism attached to it based on the circumstance.
+Yet, this image here on WordPress might be seen as bit provocative.

 Wearing our clothes in a revealing way is one form of exhibitionism.
-On another level, individuals experience exhibitionism through nudity and self-pleasuring or as a couple through nudity and sex when others may be watching.
+On another level, individuals and couples experience exhibitionism through nudity and self-pleasuring/sex when others may be watching.
 Do you find yourself aroused thinking about being intimate with your lover in a public space where you may be seen or “caught”?
 This is one of the most common fantasies couples have and the one most often made a reality.

 On a more somber note, studies have also shown that emotional abuse in childhood and/or family dysfunction are significant risk factors in the development of exhibitionism.
 You see, exhibitionism isn’t always about the thrill of getting caught or being seen.
 For some, it may have a more painful origin.
 It can be that a man or woman is seeking some form of validation and appreciation that was absent during childhood.
 I see my exhibitionism as playful and coming from a happy place.
 However, I can’t summarily dismiss my mother’s suicide (discussed in the Origin – Shadow post) as a contributing factor.

 For others, the thrill of exhibitionism is grounded in power.
 A man may feel a sense of power when he sends (prematurely) a “cock shot” or “dick pic” in a text or email to a woman.
 Many (but not all) women find this distasteful.
-Personally, I’m amazed at the high percentage of men using cock shots as their main profile photo on adult websites despite the swelling number of requests from women not to do so.
+Personally, I’m amazed at the high percentage of men using cock shots as their main profile photo on adult dating sites despite the deafening roar of women to not do so.
 I’ve even see a few on WordPress as well.
 Not surprisingly, there aren’t a lot of comments on those photos.
 A lack of artistic presentation and absence of context may be contributing factors.
-Women, though less frequently, also use exhibitionism to elicit the sensation of power.
+Women, though less frequently, may also use exhibitionism to elicit the sensation of power.
 All of this said, power can be a driver but is not the only driver behind exhibitionism.

-Since the majority of my posts come from personal experiences, I am being a bit of an exhibitionist in sharing them with you along with the accompanying digital art.
-Moreover, I typically write them in the present tense so you have the sensation of being in the room as a voyeur as the moment unfolds.
+Since the majority of my posts come from personal experiences, I am in a sense being a bit of an exhibitionist in sharing them publicly.
+Moreover, I typically write in the present tense so you have the sensation of being in the room as a voyeur as the moment unfolds.
 I want you to feel it…I want to turn you on.
-Your excitement turns me on and we both become immersed in an erotic swirl.
+Your excitement, in turn, arouses me on and we both become immersed in an erotic swirl.